andygbannister/qurantools/readme.md

 Qur'an Tools is a pretty simple bare-metal PHP application.
 These are the general steps required for installation.
 See later sections for more detail.

 1. Install a webserver (probably Apache2), PHP7.3.
-MySQL 8 (or Maria DB 10.3), composer 2 and node onto your server.
+MySQL 8 (or Maria DB 10.3), composer 2, Git and (optionally) Node with npm onto your server.
 1. Git clone this repo into a folder on your server such as `/home/qurantools/qurantools.acme.org`.
 1. Configure Apache to be able to access the `app` folder of this repo with the web-facing URL you want for the application, say `https://qurantools.acme.org`
 1. Create a database and user in MySQL or MariaDB, and populate it from the import found in `/database/install`.
 1. Manually create an admin user in the `USERS` table of the database.
+1. Install composer and node dependencies
 1. Configure PHP to send emails from your server.
-1. (optional) Get Google tag manager tag and ReCaptcha keys from Google
+1. Get Google tag manager tag and ReCaptcha keys from Google
 1. (optional) Put a privacy and cookies policy document on the internet somewhere.
 It could be somewhere this app's folder structure, or may be a link to other policies for your institution.
+1. (optional) Create .htaccess file for 404 error redirects
 1. Fill out all the fields in `qt.ini` with details from the above steps.
-You will probably want to set `is_user_registration_allowed` to false until you are sure all is working OK.
+You will want to keep `is_user_registration_allowed` as false until you are sure all is working OK.
 1. Browse the site.
 When asked to login, press "forgot password" and use the link that will be emailed (or shown on screen) to reset it.

 ### Base software install